open5e/open5e/source/classes/warlock.rst

 Mask of Many Faces
 ^^^^^^^^^^^^^^^^^^

-You can cast *disguise self* at will, without expending a spell slot.
+You can cast :ref:`srd:disguise-self` at will, without expending a spell slot.

 Master of Myriad Forms